VenkataBhaskarr/FirstRepo/README.md

 # FirstRepo

-just a sample repo btw why i am laughing now :) working with different account
+Added a motivation comment i found on youtube video